 People

-The Creative Manchester team is based at The University of Manchester’s School of Arts, Languages and Cultures.
+The Creative Manchester team is based in the Samuel Alexander Building, at The University of Manchester’s School of Arts, Languages and Cultures.

 The Creative Manchester team